-1. God refers to His people as the apple of His eye- Deuteronomy 32:10, Psalm 17:8, Zechariah 2:8.

-2. The Word of God is referred to as apples in its nourishment value- Proverbs 25:11.

-3. We are spiritually raised up and nourished under the apple tree- Song 8:5.

-4. When carnality, sin and backslidings come into the life, it dries up the apples and hence our source of nourishment and communion (Joel 1:12 "The vine is dried up, and the fig tree languisheth; the pomegranate tree, the palm tree also, and the apple tree, even all the trees of the field, are withered: because joy is withered away from the sons of men.")
-The Shulamite sat down under the shadow of that apple tree.
-Sitting down implies several things:

-1. Rest, when you are tired
+- 1. God refers to His people as the apple of His eye. - A. Deuteronomy 32:10 "He found him in a desert land, and in the waste howling wilderness; he led him about, he instructed him, he kept him as the apple of his eye." - B. Psalm 17:8 "Keep me as the apple of the eye, hide me under the shadow of thy wings," - C. Zechariah 2:8 "For thus saith the LORD of hosts; After the glory hath he sent me unto the nations which spoiled you: for he that toucheth you toucheth the apple of his eye." - 2.
+The Word of God is referred to as apples in its nourishment value. - A. Proverbs 25:11 "A word fitly spoken is like apples of gold in pictures of silver." - 3.
+We are spiritually raised up and nourished under the apple tree. - A. Song 8:5 "Who is this that cometh up from the wilderness, leaning upon her beloved?
+I raised thee up under the apple tree: there thy mother brought thee forth: there she brought thee forth that bare thee." - 4.
+When carnality, sin and backslidings come into the life, it dries up the apples and hence our source of nourishment and communion. - A. Joel 1:12 "The vine is dried up, and the fig tree languisheth; the pomegranate tree, the palm tree also, and the apple tree, even all the trees of the field, are withered: because joy is withered away from the sons of men.") - B. The Shulamite sat down under the shadow of that apple tree.
+Sitting down implies several things: - i.
+Rest, when you are tired - ii.
+Fellowship - iii.
+Dwelling- you plan to stay for a while.
+We just don't visit under the apple tree- we live there. - iv.
+And she sat down with great delight.
+She loved being there and with Whom she was having fellowship with. - 5.

-2. Fellowship

-3. Dwelling- you plan to stay for a while.
-We just don't visit under the apple treewe live there.

-4. And she sat down with great delight.
-She loved being there and with Whom she was having fellowship with.

 That tree also provides shade, which is something everyone needs for rest, relaxation and protection from the heat of the glaring sun of this generation.
 Every saint needs to get out of the glare of this world system and rest under the protection and shade of the apple tree.